Our son, Beau, has been “obsessed” with cars since he was a toddler. He can name the make and model of just about any car.

 I looked into it a little more:

-According to Telegraph: “Researchers have suggested people have a “hobby gene” which means they pick up their parents’ hobbies such as Morris dancing, fishing or sailing, and professions such as acting.
+According to the Telegraph: “Researchers have suggested people have a “hobby gene” which means they pick up their parents’ hobbies such as Morris dancing, fishing or sailing, and professions such as acting.

 This would suggest why actors such as Kate Hudson and Kiefer Sutherland have followed in the footsteps of Goldie Hawn and Donald Sutherland, while London Mayor Boris Johnson’s ancestors shared his dual interests of journalism and politics.
 The actress Drew Barrymore can trace acting 200 years back through the generations of her family.